-Kirsten Dunst's Road to Engagement: ''Crying Over Boys'' & Coming Into Her Own Before Finding Happiness With Jesse Plemons
+Inside Kirsten Dunst's Road to Starting a Family and Finding Happiness With Jesse Plemons

 However, she was also shooting On the Road at the time—and by the beginning of 2012, she and co-star Garrett Hedlundhad paired off.

-They seemed pretty darn settled, becoming each other's other half on the red carpet and looking awfully happy to be there.
+They seemed pretty settled, too, becoming each other's other half on the red carpet and looking awfully happy to be there.

 Caroline McCredie/Getty Images